 Matching Costumes Mom

 When you see a family of crayons or Hubig’s Pies, chances are mom is behind the family costume.
 She been planning all year and sewing/stapling/hot gluing for weeks.
-Her house looks like Lady Gaga concert threw up.
+Her house looks like a Lady Gaga concert threw up.
 Compliments are not only welcome, but expected.
-(Do you want to be this mom?
-Jefferson Parish Parent has some great ideas and instructions on how to pull it off)

 Her only interest in Mardi Gras is the dates the kids have off school.
-She has plans and they involve matching embroidered t-shirts, throngs of people, and adults dressed in costumes.
-So basically she’s paying to do Mardi Gras in Orlando, but without the beer.
+She has plans and they involve a giant mouse, long lines and adults in costumes.
+Actually, it doesn’t sound that different from Mardi Gras but to each his own!
 Expect pictures from the minute her magic bands show up until she returns.